bhillig/Neon-Blade-Impetus/ProjectDocument.md

 - Platforms can either be buildings, flat platforms, or ramps.

 #### Hazards:
-- Indicated by their red wall glow, hazards are screens that kill the player if they come into contact with it.
+- Indicated by their red gwall glow, hazards are screens that kill the player if they come into contact with it.
 It is best to avoid these.

 #### Walls:
 - Walls acts as terrain for the player to wall ride.
 These are placed throughout the map for the player to traverse through.